azhr785/Enotes-Web-Application/README.md

   * web/ : Contains JSP, HTML, CSS, and other web resources.

 # Features
-* **User Registration**:Create a new account using name, email and new password to access the application.<br>
+* **User Registration**: Create a new account using name, email and new password to access the application.<br>
 * **User Authentication**: Login securely to your account and manage your notes.<br>
 * **Note Operations**: You will be able to do many operations in this app like<br>
   * Create new notes.<br>
-      - Edit existing notes.<br>
+  * Edit existing notes.<br>
-      - View a list of notes.<br>
+  * View a list of notes.<br>
-      - Delete unwanted notes.
+  * Delete unwanted notes.

 # Usage
   - Register an Account:
     - Access the application and register for a new account.
   - Log In:
-    - Log in using your registered credentials.
+    -Log in using your registered credentials.
   - Manage Notes:
     - Create, edit, show, and delete your notes.